-But the real reason you'll buy these headphones is for the active noise-cancelling technology.
-Which has had a total overhaul in the Headphones 700 with the introduction of 'Transparency mode' and 10 differing degrees of noise-cancellation strength.
+But the real reason you'll buy these headphones is for the active noise-cancelling (ANC) technology.
+This tech has had a total overhaul in the Headphones 700 with the introduction of 'Transparency mode' and 10 differing degrees of noise-cancellation strength.

 All of this is quickly adjustable from within the Bose Music app, when paired to the headphones via Bluetooth.
 However, as you won't always wish to dig into that app, a dedicated button on the left earcup controls noise-cancelling in two ways: either on/off, if that's how it's setup in the app; or by cycling through three user-selected levels (that's 0, 5 and 10 by default, but could be, say, 6, 8 and 10) as you so desire.

-All this makes these new cans far more versatile in their appeal.
+All this makes these new cans far more versatile in their appeal, although we're firmly in the '10 or nothing' camp.
 As does the addition of voice assistants, with Google Assistant, Amazon Alexa and Apple's Siri all supported from the off.
-You simply have to choose which one you're using from within the Bose app and job's a good'un - activation takes place using the dedicated button on the right earcup.
-The placement of this button is rather odd, however, as we accidentially fired up a non-registered assistant a number of times, interrupting playback, when we were looking for the Bluetooth pairing button instead.
+You simply have to choose which one you're using from within the Bose app and activation takes place using the dedicated button on the right earcup.
+The placement of this button is rather odd, however, as we accidentially fired up a non-registered assistant many number of times, interrupting playback, when we were looking for the Bluetooth pairing button instead.
 Fortunately you don't have to have it active.

 Noise-cancelling technology is one thing, but Bose steps things up with voice isolation technology in the Headphones 700.
 Indeed, it's the first company to use what it's referred to as an 'adaptive quad microphone system' to isolate voice from surrounding noise - which could be useful in video, conference or phone calls.